Medical terms simplifier

 More information can be found under 'Signal management'.

-The provision of advice by the European Medicines Agency on the appropriate tests and studies required in the development of a medicine or on the quality of a medicine.
+The provision of scientific advice for medicines and medical devices.
+For medicines, the European Medicines Agency advises on the appropriate tests and studies required in the development or quality of a medicine.
+For medical devices, the expert panels created by the European Commission advise on clinical studies required in the development of high-risk medical devices.

-More information can be found under 'Scientific advice and protocol assistance'.
+More information can be found under 'Scientific advice and protocol assistance' and 'Medical devices'.

 A group of European experts brought together to provide advice in connection with the evaluation of specific medicines.